Who is this article for?

 Deleted file retention

-If you delete a file from your device that was previously backed up, CrashPlan keeps it in the archive for as long as indicated in the deleted files retention setting.
+If you delete a file from your device that was previously backed up, it remains in the archive for as long as indicated in the deleted files retention setting, up to a maximum of 90 days.
 Learn more about retaining and restoring deleted files.

 - Click Save.